 When an authnrequest is canceled, statusMessage should contain a message telling what happened.

-#2 Updated by Benjamin Dauvergne almost 4 years ago
+#2 Updated by Benjamin Dauvergne over 4 years ago

 In response messages of the SAML protocol there is a part called the Status (an XML element), it contains an unique element the StatusCode which is usually success (see https://www.samltool.com/generic_sso_res.php for an exemple).
 When the statuscode is not success, it can be accompanied by another element named "StatusMessage" which is a freeform message intended to the user.
 Currently we do not set such a message when we return a not success error (for example if the user select "cancel" instead of login in).